google/autocxx/README.md

 # Build environment

-This crate is not yet on crates.io and currently depends on a hacked-up version of bindgen and a hacked-up version of cxx.
+This crate is not yet on crates.io and currently depends on a hacked-up version of cxx.

 To try it out,